 Foreign ownership of internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
-The PRC government regulates internet access, the distribution of online information and the conduct of online commerce through strict business licensing requirements and other government regulations.
-We are a Cayman Islands company and our PRC subsidiaries, including Vipshop China, are WFOEs.
+The PRC government regulates internet access, the distribution of online information, and the conduct of online commerce through strict business licensing requirements and other government regulations.
+We are a Cayman Islands company and our PRC subsidiaries, including Vipshop China and its subsidiaries, are WFOEs.
 As a WFOE, Vipshop China is restricted from holding the licenses that are necessary for our online operation in China.
 To comply with these restrictions, our Vipshop Online Platform is operated by the consolidated variable interest entities in China.
-Following our efforts to streamline our contractual arrangements among the consolidated variable interest entities during 2018, 2019, and 2020, we began to use Vipshop E-Commerce to operate our main businesses, which had been previously operated by Vipshop Information, without materially altering the substance of our operations.
 Vipshop E-Commerce currently holds the primary licenses necessary to conduct our internet-related operations in China.
-Most of the business contracts relating to our Vipshop Online Platform previously entered into by Vipshop Information have been replaced with new business contracts entered into by Vipshop E-Commerce with relevant third parties.

 Our PRC subsidiaries have entered into three sets of contractual arrangements with the consolidated variable interest entities and their respective shareholders.
-The one primary set of contractual arrangement that we currently rely on to conduct our main business is entered into by Vipshop China, Vipshop E-Commerce, and shareholders of Vipshop
+The one primary set of contractual arrangement that we currently rely on to conduct our main business is entered into by Vipshop China, Vipshop E-Commerce, and shareholders of Vipshop E-Commerce.